 Server Manager

-Advanced Communication Settings
+Advanced Communication Settings in Server Manager

 A new alternative method used by many of new products including remote tools and apps is the flexible and simple connection using the EBMS Relay communication method.
 This flexible connection uses the Azure Service Bus rather than a VPN or other direct connection type.
 This connection restricts the option to use standard file tools within the device.